-It’s not simply a case of watching shows on Viki, the audience contribute directly, be it adding their own subtitles or nuance to existing ones; commenting in real-time for other viewers to see; leaving reviews; and rating material.
-The community also regularly gathers together in screening parties for the latest blockbusters and their favorite dramas.
+It’s not simply a case of watching shows on Viki, the audience contribute directly, be it adding their own subtitles or nuance to existing ones; commenting in real-time for others viewers to see; leaving reviews; and rating material.
+The community also regularly gathers together in screening parties for the latest blockbusters and their favourite dramas.

 More than just a messaging platform, Viber brings a whole new dimension to personal connections – both for the consumer and for a business audience.
 It takes messaging into a social opportunity through community and public groups, and through being embedded within the scroll and messages, advertising doesn’t become an intrusion, and simply sits as part of the benefits and experience that users expect.

 Group calls bring people and cultures together, offering brands the opportunity to engage at scale, while downloadable stickers are all available in multiple languages.
 It’s a truly global, multicultural platform.

 The moment of an online transaction is merely the endpoint of a longer Moment spent browsing.
 Whether it’s searching for a treat for yourself or buying something for friends, or whether it’s finding the latest energy saving gadget, or even a new washing machine, every online purchase has a discover element involved.

 It’s these Moments which offers advertisers the opportunity to capture buyers’ attention.
 For advertisers, Rakuten France offers unrivalled audience loyalty, driven through the broad spectrum of retailers on the platform.
 Users can not only buy from the most recognised brands, but also from smaller online outfits where the passion to support grassroots lies.